I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdispatchspecificmethod.md

 ## -remarks
 <p>The <b>KsDispatchSpecificMethod</b> function is intended for additional processing of the method such as completing a pending operation.</p>

-<p>The <b>KsDispatchSpecificMethod</b> function is intended for additional processing of the method such as completing a pending operation.</p>

 ## -requirements
 <table>
 <tr>